CHARLIE PALMIERI was a pianist, organist, composer, arranger, bandleader, educator, and EDDIE PALMIERI’S elder brother.

 1969 was a disastrous year for Palmieri.
 According to Max Salazar, “His band didn’t receive one offer to play in 1969.
 On the brink of a nervous breakdown, a dispirited Palmieri confided to Tito Puente that he could no longer tolerate the long periods of unemployment.
 Puente dissuaded him from going to Puerto Rico by making him the musical director and conductor for the television show “El Mundo de Tito Puente.”
 When the show closed, Palmieri took a three-year teaching job with School District No. 7 of the New York City Board of Education, which led to another teaching position at The Puerto Rican studies and Latin Folkloric Musical Heritage at the City College of New York.

-In 1971, Palmieri reorganized his band and added the organ to his repertoire.
+In 1971, Palmieri reorganized his band and added the organ to his repertoire and played the organ on several of his brother’s recordings.
 Also, he recorded La Hija de Lola and La Vecina.
-Also, he played the organ on several of his brother’s recordings.
 In 1978 he added the melodica (a pump organ and harmonica) to his repertoire and recorded The Heavyweight.

 A highlight of Palmieri’s career occurred on March 7, 1977, at New York’s Avery Fisher Hall.
 Billed as Lo Dice Todo Concert, the MC was the radio show host, Roger Dawson, and featured Palmieri, Israel “Cachao” Lopez, flutist Gonzalo Fernandez and ten violinists, including Alfredo De La Fe, Eddie Drennon, and Pupi Legarreta, among others.

-In 1980, Palmieri left the frigid New York winters behind and moved to Puerto Rico, where the music scene was booming and opportunities to create jingles for commercials and arrangements for other groups.
+In 1980, Palmieri left the frigid New York winters behind and moved to Puerto Rico, where the music scene was booming and opportunities to create jingles for commercials and arrangements for other group were plentiful.

 In 1983 Palmieri suffered a “mild” heart attack.
 After being examined at Jacobi Hospital, he was released.
 Hours later, he suffered a relapse and was admitted to the Intensive Care Unit.
 The incident changed Palmieri’s outlook on life and led to significant changes in his career, such as arranging and teaching instead of conducting a band and performing in nightclubs.